Student Life

 Thursdays, 3:30-5:30 pm, Art Studio

-Advisor: Michelle Lee (Visual Arts Teacher)
+Advisor: Royce Howes (Visual Arts Associate)

 The Visual Arts Portfolio Club provides art education and related opportunities for dedicated Middle Division students, supporting their growth as artists, learners, and citizens.
 Participants engage in visual art projects and discussions and have the opportunity to assemble a visual art portfolio that may be used in the high school application process.
-The Visual Art Club is not only for those applying to arts high schools; it is a valuable opportunity for students to explore their own expression and creativity in visual art forms and to develop skills and understanding in the visual arts.
+The Visual Arts Club is not only for those applying to arts high schools; it is a valuable opportunity for students to explore their own expression and creativity in visual art forms and to develop skills and understanding in the visual arts.

 The School at Columbia University